-There have been no material changes in the Company's internal control over financial reporting during the nine months ended September 30, 2013 that materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
-The Company is reviewing the internal controls over financial reporting of Nason Contracting Group Ltd., recently acquired by the Company on January 17, 2013.
+There have been no material changes in the Company's internal control over financial reporting during the year ended December 31, 2013 that materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+The Company has reviewed the internal controls over financial reporting of Nason Contracting Group Ltd., recently acquired by the Company on January 17, 2013, and no material control weaknesses have been identified.